 The NCO currently presents its own concert series at the University Aula in Oslo and performs in major concert venues in Norway.

-Between 2011 and 2016, the NCO served as the resident chamber orchestra at the Risør Chamber Music Festival.
+From 2011 to 2016, the NCO served as the resident chamber orchestra at the Risør Chamber Music Festival.

 Terje Tonnesen Violin and Artistic Leader